jewettaij/visfd/doc/doc_filter_mrc.md

 Tensor voting is a very effective method to improve the signal-to-noise ratio when detecting curves and surfaces.
-Tensor-voting refinement is not done by default because it can be a very slow computation.
+Tensor-voting refinement is not done by default because it can be a very expensive computation.

 *(Note: -planar-tv is not an independent filter.
         It enables refinement of existing results from the -planar filter.